Opening hours

 What does eyelid surgery cost?

-Breast Enlargement Results
+Results

 Frequently Asked Questions

-How long the result of the eyelid correction is visible to you cannot be said precisely because this differs per person.
-On average, the result is visible ten to fifteen years.
-After a correction of the eyelids, your eyes look fresh and rested, but don’t forget that the aging process in your body will continue.
-Get the most out of treatment by living healthy and taking good care of your body.
+The visible results of the eyelid correction can vary from person to person, so it is hard to say exactly how long they will last.
+On average, the results are visible for ten to fifteen years.
+After an eyelid correction, your eyes will appear fresh and rejuvenated, but it is important to remember that the aging process in your body continues.
+Get the most out of the treatment by leading a healthy lifestyle and taking good care of your body.